Overview of Impaler's Minimal Game Engine

 Manager

-, etc.).
-One of the more interesting tasks was creating an API for managing looping sounds - ones that persist for the lifetime of an object.
+Like most games, a finite number of sounds can play concurrently.
+The audio manager helps prioritize which sounds should play (or be recycled for higher-priority sound events).
+It also chooses which variation should play when multiple sound instances exist (e.g. explosion_1.wav, explosion_2.wav, etc.).
+One of the more interesting tasks was creating an API for managing looping sounds that persist for the lifetime of an object.
 When a looping sound is “retained” by a game object, it will continue to play.
-Otherwise, the manager will know to end the loop and cycle it back into the pool.
+Otherwise, the manager will know to end the loop and recycle it into the pool.

 Modules (500 lines)

 Modules are higher-level systems composed of multiple engine components.
 The particle system module combines both rendering and physics, for example.
-There are only two modules today but I expect this category will grow as new features are added to the game.
+There are only two modules today, but this category will grow as new features are added to the game.

 Particle Cloud

-Particle clouds power the game’s visual effects such as explosions and sparks.
+Particle clouds power the game’s visual effects, such as explosions and sparks.
 In Impaler, they are implemented as billboards attached to physics particles.
 First, billboards are arranged in 3D space to create the illusion of volume.
-Then, physics are applied to the billboards to achieve the desired visual effect (rising smoke, bouncing sparks, etc.).
-Particle effects contribute to overdraw but they look nice and are simple to create.
+Then, physics is applied to the billboards to achieve the desired visual effect (rising smoke, bouncing sparks, etc.).
+Particle effects contribute to overdraw, but they look nice and are simple to create.
 Creating a particle cloud looks something like below:

 Trail Renderer

 Trails renderers are used to draw things like smoke trails and fireballs.
-Trails are a series nodes covered in a strip of triangles that allow rendering of long objects that follow a moving point.
-A picture is better than words here - see the rocket smoke in the previous screenshot.
+Trails are strips of triangles that follow a moving object.
+The rocket smoke in the next screenshot is a good example of its use.

 Wrapping Up

 The systems covered above are suitable for making a small game like Impaler.
 However, they would not support other games very well.
-Only commercial engines are going to be extensive enough to support any type of game.
-In the next post I hope to cover a more technical graphics topic.
+Only commercial engines will be extensive enough to support any type of game.
+I plan to cover a more technical graphics topic in the next post.

-If you enjoy these posts and would like to support my work, please consider buying my game on Steam!
+If you enjoy these posts and want to support my work, please consider buying my game on Steam.